Nathanchukss/Nathan-Nwaokocha/README.md

 Fun Fact
 --------------------------------------------------------------------------------------------------------------------------------------------------------
-I am passionate about using tech to solve unique challenges and provide security, and I'm a fast learner who is always eager to learn new things and share knowledge with like-minded developers!
+I am passionate about using tech to solve unique challenges and provide security, and I'm a fast learner who is always eager to learn new things and share knowledge with like-minded individuals!